Dual Admission with

-Dual Admission is a program that helps you transfer seamlessly.
-Complete your associate's degree at Stark State or Cuyahoga Community College (TRI-C) with the intent to transfer to The University of Akron to complete your bachelor’s degree.
+Dual Admission is a program that helps you transfer seamlessly from Stark State or Cuyahoga Community College (TRI-C).
+First you will complete your associate's degree at either school, then transfer to The University of Akron to complete your bachelor’s degree.

 You will receive academic support and transfer services from both institutions to create a guided pathway for your transition to UA.

 UA has Dual Admission agreements with Stark State and TRI-C.

 - Stark State's Dual Admission program is called Direct Connect

 - Please note: If you have previously attended The University of Akron, you are not eligible for this program.

 - These guides are helpful for prospective transfer students when choosing which courses satisfy the general education requirements at UA.